hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 </hazelcast>
 ```

-`WanNoDelayReplication` sends replication events to target cluster as soon as they are generated.
-As it's name suggests,
+`WanNoDelayReplication` sends replication events to the target cluster as soon as they are generated.
+As its name suggests,
+`WanBatchReplication` waits until:

-`WanBatchReplication` waits until a pre-defined number of replication events are generated (Please refer to the [Wan Replication Batch Size Section(#wan-replication-batch-size)])
+-  a pre-defined number of replication events are generated, (please refer to the [Wan Replication Batch Size section](#wan-replication-batch-size)).
-or a pre-defined amount of time is passed.
-(Please refer to the [Wan Replication Batch Frequency Section(#wan-replication-batch-frequency)])
+- or a pre-defined amount of time is passed (please refer to the [Wan Replication Batch Frequency section](#wan-replication-batch-frequency)).

 ### WAN Replication Batch Size

-When `WanBatchReplication` is preferred as replication implementation, maximum size of events that is sent in a single batch can be changed
+When `WanBatchReplication` is preferred as the replication implementation, the maximum size of events that are sent in a single batch can be changed
 depending on your needs.
 Default value for batch size is `50`.

-To change the `WanBatchReplication` batch size, a Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.batch.size`
+To change the `WanBatchReplication` batch size, the Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.batch.size`
-configuration property.
+configuration element.

-You can do this by setting the property on the command line (where xxx is the batch size):
+You can do this by setting the property on the command line (where xxx is the batch size),

 ```plain
 -Dhazelcast.enterprise.wanrep.batch.size=xxx